bsdcpp/synoKVM/README.md

 # Usage:
 > 1. Install spk first;
-> 2. use virsh or virt-manager to setup and manage.
+> 2. This spk carry a webvirtmgr web management, or you can use virsh or virt-manager to setup and manage.

 # Building tips
 ```bash